Dr Bilal Kaddouh

 Besides my academic duties I feel it is the responsibility of academics to provide the new younger generations with guidance and support, hence I was appointed as a Widening Participation Fellow for the Faculty of Engineering and Physical Sciences at the University of Manchester from 2014 until I graduated.
 I was responsible for developing and delivering STEM (Science, Technology, Engineering and Mathematics) workshops that excite and enthuse young pupils to consider taking a degree in physical sciences or engineering in higher education.
 In addition, I was responsible for advising school students on engineering career prospects.
 I was awarded the Better World Awards 2016 for outstanding contribution to widening participation.

-Funding is a key driver behind successful academic research, therefore, I contributed to a number of grants proposals during my work at the university of Manchester and currently contributing to new grants at the University of Leeds.
+Funding is a key driver behind successful academic research, therefore, I contributed to a number of grants proposals during my work at the University of Manchester and currently contributing to new grants at the University of Leeds.
 I have significantly contributed to the successful EPSRC proposal EP/P009743/1 (2017) entitled HOME-Offshore (Holistic Operation and Maintenance for Energy from Offshore Wind Farms) and led by Prof. Mike Barnes (University of Manchester) with a value of £3 million.
+At the University of Leeds, I received a Team Sponsorship Grant of £70k to compete in the MBZIRC International Robotics Challenge in Feb 2020.

-Bilal is a qualified drone operator with 5 years’ experience.
+I am a qualified drone operator with 7 years’ experience.

 - SUAS Operations Manager and Chief Pilot